 The purpose of the GST in India was to establish a unified tax system that would streamline the tax code, lower compliance expenses, and stimulate economic growth.
 Overall, the Purpose of GST has benefited the Indian economy greatly and increased India’s competitiveness on the international stage.

-Overview of After-Tax System in India – The Post GST Era
+Overview of After-Tax System in India – The Post-GST Era

-- GST has Streamlined the Indian Tax System: By introducing a single tax that is imposed on the supply of goods and services.
+- GST has streamlined the Indian Tax System by introducing a single tax that is imposed on the supply of goods and services.
 As a result, companies now spend less on compliance and can conduct business more easily in India.

 - Decrease in Tax Burden: The GST has eliminated cascading taxes, which means that companies are no longer required to pay taxes on taxes, hence reducing the total tax burden on enterprises.
 As a result, Indian products and services are now more competitive in the global market.